ka2in/fossdocs/docs/source/joomla-to-vps.rst

    		:alt: A Record DNS Name
    		:align: center

 #.
 In the **Address** field, enter the IP address of your new Virtual Private Server (VPS).
-Remember that you want the DNS server to point to your new VPS.
+Remember that you want the DNS server from your shared hosting plan to point to your new VPS.
 By doing so, you can test if everything is working fine before requesting a domain transfer.

 	.. figure:: a-record-dns-address.png
    		:alt: A Record DNS Address